-How exactly does one measure the actual worth of User Experience (UX) to an organization and is there a way to justify the spend on UX?
-It is quite a challenge to calculate the ROI of UX for B2C products and services; and an even uphill task when it comes to enterprise companies.
+How exactly does one measure the actual worth of User Experience (UX) to an organization and is there a way to justify the spending on UX?
+It is quite a challenge to calculate the ROI of UX for B2C products and services, and an even uphill task when it comes to enterprise companies.
 With user experience being considered as the backbone of consumer products and services, its influence is now majorly extended to cover even internal applications, intranet or portal projects across industries.
 While the preliminary gushing-over of the apparent benefits of good UX is welcome, the focus needs to shift to solidly measuring its utility and viability.
-UX practices are critically essential to create a user-friendly, universally-loved product, but if it falls short on providing business value to the organization, it isn’t really worth much in the end.
+UX practices are critically essential to create a user-friendly, universally-loved product, but if it falls short of providing business value to the organization, it isn’t really worth much in the end.

 The key here is good UX – design thinking is what actually elevates user experience, thereby driving better returns for the organization.
 Thus, from marketing to operations, enterprise companies are beginning to build a competitive edge and attaining high ROIs by capitalizing on ever-improving UX practices.

 Calculating the ROI on your UX investment –

 Before proceeding towards calculating the ROI, it is necessary to have certain UX metrics in place.
 Here’s a list of percentile parameters to consider –